 Adult Tennis Ladders

 Ladders give players the opportunity to play matches with a variety of players in a competitive, but friendly environment.
-Wanless offers singles ladders for Men and Women and new in 2017 is a Mixed Doubles ladder.
+For 2020 Wanless Tennis will offer singles ladders for Men and Women.

-The Ladder costs $25 for the season.
+Each Ladder entry costs $25 for the season.
 The club will be donating all proceeds towards the Doug Philpott Inner-City Children’s Tennis Fund.

-You can join a ladder at any time, however new entrants will only begin play at the beginning of the following month.
-At the end of each session (the 24th of each month), the Ladder will be shuffled.
+You can join a ladder at any time during the season, however new entrants will only begin play at the beginning of the following session.
+At the end of each one month session, the Ladder will be shuffled.
 The top 2 players will move up a box, the bottom 2 players will move down a box, and any new players will be added.
 To ensure active participation in the ladder, players who have not played any ladder matches at the end of the month will be removed from the ladder and will need to re-register to participate the following month.

 When you begin play, you will be placed in a box with players of similar skill levels.
 A Ladder is meant to give everyone a competitive match, so identifying your current skill level is important.
 The following page will help you to identify your skill level.

-All Ladder Matches are one hour including warm-up.
+All Ladder Matches are 55 minutes including warm-up.
 Scoring is similar to House League.
-The Ladder match consists of up to 14 games with each game won being worth a single point.
+The Ladder match consists of up to 12 games with each game won being worth a single point.
 A 3 point deuce should be played at 40 – 40.
 Should you run out of time the score recorded will be that at the end of the last completed game.

 If you need info on ladders in Gametime see this post.

-If you are playing a match and one player has to withdraw because of injury, the other player will get all the remaining points available.
-For instance if the score is 4-4 and player A retires, player B would win 10-4.
-Bonus daytime points would still apply.
+If you are playing a match and one player has to withdraw because of injury, the other player/team will get all the remaining points available.
+For instance if the score is 5-4 and player A retires, player B would win 7-5.

-If match(es) aren’t played due to injury or cancellation, the score will be 14-0 in favor of the other player.
-Gametime indicates a default as 1-0, but any scores will be edited to give 13 additional points to the “winner”.
-No bonus points available.
+If scheduled match(es) aren’t played due to no-shows, the score will be 12-0 in favor of the other player.
+Gametime indicates a default as 1-0, but any scores will be edited to give 11 additional points to the “winner”.

-If both players cannot schedule a match after an honest attempt to play, the match score will be 0-0.
+If both players or teams cannot schedule a match after an honest attempt to play, the match score will be 0-0.

-If you do not play any matches in a session you will be dropped from the following session.
+If you do not play any matches in a session you may be dropped from the following session.

-Please put your rating in the comment box when you check out and pay.
+Please put your rating in the comment box on the payment detail page.